-0 Jeremiah 50:6 "My people have been lost sheep; their shepherds have led them astray and caused them to roam on the mountains."
-0 Jeremiah 23:1-2- "Woe to the shepherds who are destroying and scattering theof my pasture!"
-0 Ezekiel 34:1-10- "Son of man, prophesy against the shepherds of Israel; prophesy and say to them: 'This is what the Sovereign Lord says: Woe to the shepherds of Israel who only take care of!
-Should not shepherds take care of the flock?"
-0 Jeremiah 34:11-16- "I myself willfor my sheep and look after them.
-As a shepherd looks after his scattered flock when he is with them, so will I look after my sheep I will bring them out from the nations and gather them from the countries, and I will bring them into their own land."
-Chriet showed that He was the true He was the true Shepherd because of the way He had come to the fold as recorded in the Old Testament.
-0 Pentecost states, "The Scriptures had revealed where Messiah would be born (Micah 5:2), when He would be born (Daniel 9:24-27), the circumstances of His birth (Isaiah 7:14), the ministry which the true Shepherd would perform (61:1-2), miracles which He would perform to Himself (35:5-6), and the way in which He would be presented to the nation through a forerunner (Malachi 3:1)-(294). • In this discourse, Christ was comparing Himself with the false attitudes and teachings of the
+- Jeremiah 50:6 "My people have been lost sheep; their shepherds have led them astray and caused them to roam on the mountains..." - Jeremiah 23:1-2- "Woe to the shepherds who are destroying and scattering the sheep of my pasture!" - Ezekiel 34:1-10- "...Son of man, prophesy against the shepherds of Israel; prophesy and say to them: 'This is what the Sovereign Lord says: Woe to the shepherds of Israel who only take care of themselves!
+Should not shepherds take care of the flock?" - Jeremiah 34:11-16- "...I myself will search for my sheep and look after them.
+As a shepherd looks after his scattered flock when he is with them, so will I look after my sheep. ...I will bring them out from the nations and gather them from the countries, and I will bring them into their own land." - Christ showed that He was the true Shepherd.
+He was the true Shepherd because of the way He had come to the fold as recorded in the Old Testament. - Pentecost states, "The Scriptures had revealed where Messiah would be born (Micah 5:2), when He would be born (Daniel 9:24-27), the circumstances of His birth (Isaiah 7:14), the ministry which the true Shepherd would perform (61:1-2), miracles which He would perform to authenticate Himself (35:5-6), and the way in which He would be presented to the nation through a forerunner (Malachi 3:1)-(294). - In this discourse, Christ was comparing Himself with the false attitudes and teachings of the Pharisees.

 - Vs. 14 is important in understanding why some did not believe in Jesus and others did.
-Those who were of the recognized His voice and responded. - Vs. 16 was an indication that salvation would be extended to the.
-The Jews and Gentiles would be one in Christ.
+Those who were of the fold recognized His voice and responded. - Vs. 16 was an indication that salvation would be extended to the Gentiles.